kleveland/MoneyBadgerComp523/README.md

 2. Clone project into working directory.

-3. Create a mySQL local server using MAMP or XAMP.
+3. Create a MySQL local server using MAMP or XAMP.

 4. Import SQL file from repo into phpMyAdmin in a DB to replicate our DB.